Header link June 22, 2020

 The State Water Project is an aquatic lifeline for California because of its vital role in bringing water to cities and farms.
 Without it, California would never have developed into the economic powerhouse it is.

-• and providing recreational opportunities at many of its reservoirs;
+• Providing recreation at many of its reservoirs

 Take an aerial tour of the State Water Project.